Exterior view of the Robie House in Chicago USA

 Today, many manufacturers offer these bricks in a range of heights, lengths, and widths.

 Roman bricks were particularly popular during the post war housing boom in America in the 50s and 60s.
-The use of Roman bricks can be found in long ranch houses and prairie style homes, popularised by Frank Lloyd Wright.
+The use of Roman bricks can be found in long ranch houses and prairie style homes, popularised by Frank Lloyd Wright in Chicago's Robie House (pictured at the top of this blog).

 You can still see this style quite prominently in some areas of America.
 It was also popularly used in house features such as fireplaces.